 Classified employees are required to submit a written request (Report of Absence form) for vacation leave to the supervisor at least three (3) weeks in advance of the intended vacation date.
 The supervisor has the responsibility/authority to approve or disapprove the employee's request for vacation leave.
-The supervisor must reply to vacation requests within 3 days after the vacation request is submitted in writing, unless this period is altered by mutual consent of the employee and the supervisor.
+The supervisor must reply to vacation requests within three days after the vacation request is submitted in writing, unless this period is altered by mutual consent of the employee and the supervisor.
+If a manager does not respond to a vacation request within three working days or the amount of time altered by mutual consent, the request is deemed approved.
 Administrators should also give ample notice to their supervisors when requesting vacation.